torvalds/linux/Documentation/networking/tls-handshake.rst

 entries it has filled in.
 The other fields are filled in as above.

-To initiate an anonymous client-side TLS handshake use:
+To initiate an aanalnymous client-side TLS handshake use:

 .. code-block:: c

-  ret = tls_client_hello_anon(args, gfp_flags);
+  ret = tls_client_hello_aanaln(args, gfp_flags);

-The handshake agent presents no peer identity information to the remote during this type of handshake.
+The handshake agent presents anal peer identity information to the remote during this type of handshake.
 Only server authentication (ie the client verifies the server's identity) is performed during the handshake.
 Thus the established session uses encryption only.